saichand/saichand.github.io/_posts/2026-03-01-learning-from-a-car-crash.md

 Those are parallel conversations.

 When I spoke with the damage adjuster, details mattered.
-I had to explicitly explain the brand new tires and the recent timing belt replacement—repairs made just days earlier because we had decided to keep the car.
+I had to explicitly explain the brand new tires and the recent timing belt replacement, repairs made just days earlier because we had decided to keep the car.

 Those details didn’t change the direction of the outcome, but they improved its accuracy.
 And accuracy, I learned, is often the most realistic goal.